-1. Measures to Revitalize Shareholders' Meetings and Facilitate Voting
+1. Measures to Revitalize Shareholders' Meetings and Facilitate Voting (Updated)

-Early Notification of General Meetings of Notices of General Meetings of Shareholders are sent out 21 days prior to the Shareholders meetings.
-And we also announce these notices electronically through TDnet and our company's websites before sending these notices to shareholders 4 weeks before annual shareholder meetings.
+Early Notification of General Meetings of In order for shareholders to have sufficient time to consider agenda items, our Shareholders company basically ships Notices of General Meeting of Shareholders earlier than the regular date of the law (ships 21 days prior to the general meeting of shareholders).
+In addition, we are trying to provide early announcement, such as from 2019 electronically publishing it on TDnet and our website four weeks prior to the meetings.
+This year, it was shipped and electronically announced on TDnet and our Company's website two weeks before the general meeting of shareholders, but we will work to secure a sufficient period of time to carry out a thorough review in the next and subsequent years.
 Electronic Voting Facilities Our company has adopted an online voting system that enables investors to exercise their voting rights via the Internet, smartphone or cellular phone.
 Measures Including Platform for Our company has introduced an Electronic Voting Platform called the Tosho Electronic Exercising of Voting Rights to Platform for institutional investors to vote electronically.
-Improve Voting by Institutional Investors Provision of an English summary of the In the interest of creating an active shareholders' meeting and to facilitate voting, Convocation Notice of the General an English version of the convocation notice will be made available.
+Improve Voting by Institutional Investors rove Voting by Institutional Investors Provision of an English summary of the In the interest of creating an active shareholders' meeting and to facilitate voting, Convocation Notice of the General an English version of the convocation notice will be made available.
 Meeting of Shareholders Others Both the English and Japanese versions will be posted on our company's web site.